-In response to GAA's observation of continuing to seek ways to reduce charges for policyholders with small pots, Zurich had further investigated this during the assessment period and responded that the charge capping they already have in place continues to limit ongoing charges for all GAA scope members to no more than 1%, based on the cost of the Managed Fund.
-For members with small pots, seeking to further reduce charges would only be of marginal benefit since they are already capped to 1%; and by definition this is a small percentage of a small pot, and so, it does not represent large absolute amounts.
+The GAA has observed that there is a clear correlation between pot size and charge levels.
+In response to GAA's observation of continuing to seek ways to reduce charges for policyholders with small pots, Zurich confirmed to the GAA that they had continued to investigate this issue during the previous assessment period and responded that the charge capping they already have in place, continues to limit ongoing charges for all GAA scope members to no more than 1%, based on the cost of the Managed Fund.
+Again, for members with small pots, they confirmed that seeking to further reduce charges would only be of marginal benefit, since these are already capped at 1%.